 Many of our challenges in South Africa are of a political and administrative nature.

-Happiness is a complex construct which cannot be directly controlled.
+Happiness is a complex construct that cannot be directly controlled.
 This helps.
 Through policy and individual and organizational action, we can endeavor to influence and increase happiness (Veenhoven, 2010).

 Here are some examples of how happiness in South Africa could be improved: